billvaglienti/ProtoGen/README.md

 - `array` : The array size.
 If array is not provided then the data are simply one element. `array` can be a number, or an enum, or any defined value from an include file.
 Note that it is possible to have an array of structures, but not to have an array of bitfields.
 Although any string that is resolvable at compile time can be used, the generated documentation will be clearer if `array` is a simple number; since ProtoGen will be able to calculate the length of the array and the byte location of data that follows it.

 - `variableArray` : If this Data are an array, then the `variableArray` attribute indicates that the array length is variable (up to `array` size).
 The `variableArray` attribute indicates which previously defined data item in the encoding gives the size of the array in the encoding. `variableArray` is a powerful tool for efficiently encoding an a-priori unknown range of data.
 The `variableArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
 If the referenced data item does not exist ProtoGen will ignore the `variableArray` attribute.
 Note: for text it is better to use the encodedType "string", since this will result in a variable length array which is null terminated, and is therefore compatible with C-style string functions.

+- `array2d` : For two dimensional arrays, the size of the second dimension. `array2d` is invalid if `array` is not also specified.
+If `array2d` is not provided the array is one dimensional. `array2d` can be a number, or an enum, or any defined value from an include file.
+Note that it is possible to have an two dimensional array of structures.
+Although any string that is resolvable at compile time can be used, the generated documentation will be clearer if `array2d` is a simple number; since ProtoGen will be able to calculate the length of the array and the byte location of data that follows it.

+- `variable2dArray` : If this Data are a two dimensional array, then the `variable2dArray` attribute indicates that the second dimension length is variable (up to `array2d` size).
+The `variable2dArray` attribute indicates which previously defined data item in the encoding gives the size of the array in the encoding.
+The `variable2dArray` variable must exist as a primitive non-array member of the encoding, *before* the definition of the variable array.
+If the referenced data item does not exist ProtoGen will ignore the `variable2dArray` attribute.

 - `dependsOn` : The `dependsOn` attribute indicates that the presence of this Data item is dependent on a previously defined data item.
 If the previous data item evaluates as zero then this data item is skipped in the encoding. `dependsOn` is useful for encodings that do not know a-priori if a particular data item is available.
 For example consider a telemetry packet that reports data from all sensors connected to a device: if one of the sensors is not connected or not working then the space in the packet used to report that data can be saved.
 The `dependsOn` data item will typically be a single bit bitfield, but can be any previous data item which is not a structure or an array.
 Bitfields cannot be dependent on other data items.
 ProtoGen will verify that the `dependsOn` variable exists as a primitive non-array member of the encoding, *before* the definition of this data item.
 If the referenced data item does not exist ProtoGen will ignore the `dependsOn` attribute.